nhejazi/ser2021_mediation_workshop/05-preliminaries-estimation.md

   - Unless $W$ and $M$ contain very few categorical variables, it is very easy to misspecify the models
   - This can introduce sizable bias in the estimators
+  - This modelling assumptions have become less necessary in the presence of data-adaptive regression tools (a.k.a machine learning)

 ### An example of the bias of a g-computation estimator of the natural direct effect

-- The following `R` chunk provides simulation code to exemplify the bias of a g-computation estimator in a simple situation
+- The following `R` chunk provides simulation code to exemplify the bias of a g-computation parametric estimator in a simple situation

 ```r
 mean_y <- function(m, a, w) abs(w) + a * m